roshantac/EVA4-Phase2/S2_mobilenet_v2_custom_dataset/README.md

     - Plot LR values reported by LRFinder
     - Run range_test to determine lr value  using  train dataset

-8. Setup Optimizer as **SGD optimiser** and Scheduler as **OneCycleLR**
+9. Setup Optimizer as **SGD optimiser** and Scheduler as **OneCycleLR**
     - only parameters of final layer are being optimized
     - Decay LR by a factor of 0.1 every 7 epochs

-9. Train using train_model function present in [train.py](https://github.com/EVA4-RS-Group/Phase2/blob/master/Modules/train.py) for 25 epochs:
+10. Train by train_model function present in [train.py](https://github.com/EVA4-RS-Group/Phase2/blob/master/Modules/train.py) for 25 epochs:
     - Returns model, loss and accuracy
     - Plot Loss and Accuracy for the train model
     - Visualize images

-10. Load **mobilenet_v2** model:
+11. Load **mobilenet_v2** model:
     - Set value of model parameters **requires_grad = False**
     - Pass model to LRFinder(torch-lr-finder)
     - Plot LR values reported by LRFinder
     - Run range_test to determine lr value  using  train dataset

-11. Train using train_model function present in [train.py](https://github.com/EVA4-RS-Group/Phase2/blob/master/Modules/train.py) for 25 epochs
+12. Train by train_model function present in [train.py](https://github.com/EVA4-RS-Group/Phase2/blob/master/Modules/train.py) for 25 epochs
     - Returns model, loss and accuracy
     - Plot Loss and Accuracy for the train model
     - Visualize images

-12. Find and Display misclassified images
+13. Find and Display misclassified images

-13. Save model
+14. Save model
     - Save model
     - Please confirm the saved model can be loaded and evaludated again.